inspermileage/serial-data-generator/README.md

 # Serial Data Generator
-This arduino program generates random data simulating 6 sensors and prints to the USB Serial port.
+A arduino program that generates random data simulating 6 sensors and a JS program that parses the data into a JSON.

 The protocol used was: